 This proposed hillroad would result in significant visual impact.
-The site is in or adjacent to Wild Land Area 16, Lochnagar and Mount Keen, and a Wild Land Assessment should have been completed and included among the documents submitted for scrutiny.
+The site is in Wild Land Area 16, Lochnagar and Mount Keen, and a Wild Land Assessment should have been completed and included among the documents submitted for scrutiny.
 It is outside the Cairngorms National Park boundary, and in the Park the Partnership Plan has an agreed presumption against new hillroads.
 We see that the Park planners will not be commenting and that is appropriate given that the site is not within their boundary, but the track will compromise ambience and views from the adjoining park.
-The amenity of the landscape in this area is already compromised by a plethora of hillroads and it is difficult to see how the estate can justify needing yet another one.
-The reasons for creating the road seem to be merely for occasional convenience as another alternative route is possible using existing parallel roads .
+The amenity of the landscape in this area is already compromised by a plethora of hillroads and it is difficult to see how the estate can justify yet another one.
+The reasons for creating the road seem to be merely for occasional convenience as another alternative route already exists.
 Convenience does not outweigh the visual, possible wildlife impacts and environmental damage that could result.
 The proposal, in our view, does not demonstrate that this track is needed.